History of Malaysia: Mahathir administration

 In Mahathir's early years as prime minister, Malaysia saw a resurgence of Islam and conservatism among the Malay population.
 Pan-Malaysian Islamic Party (PAS), which had previously joined UMNO in government during the 1970s, responded to this shift by adopting a more assertive Islamist stance under the leadership of Yusof Rawa.
 Mahathir sought to appeal to religious voters by establishing institutions such as the International Islamic University of Malaysia (IIUM) to promote Islamic education within a framework overseen by the government.

 As part of his efforts to moderate Islamist influence, Mahathir successfully drew Anwar Ibrahim, leader of the Malaysian Islamic Youth Movement (ABIM), into UMNO.
 Mahathir's government also employed repressive measures against more extreme exponents of Islamism.
 In 1985, the Memali Incident occurred, resulting in a confrontation between police and followers of Islamist preacher Ibrahim Mahmud, known as Ibrahim Libya, in Kampung Memali, Baling, Kedah.
 This clash led to 18 deaths, including four police officers.
 Al-Arqam, a religious sect, was banned in 1994, and its leader, Ashaari Mohammad, was arrested under the Internal Security Act (ISA) due to the movement's deviation from Islamic principles and its perceived potential as a political threat.

 Following rising racial tensions and political unrest, Operasi Lalang was launched in 1987.
 The government detained 119 individuals, including opposition politicians, activists, and intellectuals, under the Internal Security Act (ISA).
 These detentions, carried out without trial, were criticized by human rights groups.

 Mahathir's party, the United Malays National Organisation (UMNO), entered a crisis in 1987.
 After Mahathir narrowly defeated Tengku Razaleigh Hamzah in the 1987 UMNO presidential election, Razaleigh's supporters claimed irregularities in the voting process and filed a lawsuit.
 In 1988, the High Court declared UMNO to be an unlawful society due to unregistered branches that violated the Societies Act 1966.
 This ruling effectively dissolved UMNO, leaving the party without legal status and creating uncertainty in its leadership.
 In response, Mahathir formed a new party, UMNO Baru (New UMNO), which most UMNO members joined.
 The reconstituted party later adopted the original name, UMNO.
+Meanwhile, Razaleigh and his supporters who refused to join UMNO Baru established Parti Melayu Semangat 46 in 1988.
 The situation escalated into a constitutional crisis when Mahathir's administration sought to assert greater control over the judiciary, suspending Salleh Abas, the Lord President of the Supreme Court, along with several senior judges, following Salleh's criticism of the government's attempts to influence judicial matters.